 We can compute the value of any voxel that sits within a reasonable range of a set of solution points .
 To do that, we need an interpolation formula that will combine the solution points' values, into a new value.

-Cartool provides 4 interpolation methods, all with pros and cons.
+Cartool provides 4 interpolation methods, all with their pros and cons.
 There is no perfect method, any of them is basically creating values where there were none beforehand.
-This is not specific to Cartool, inverse solutions or EEG itself, just a general consideration.
+This is not specific to Cartool, inverse solutions or EEG itself, just a general consideration...

 Method | What it does | Pros | Cons |